Skip to Main Content

 2 1/2 hours = 2.6 GB

-• It is recommended that you do not use Fast Forward or Rewind to scan through old video cassettes.
+• It is recommended that you do not use Fast Forward or Rewind repeatedly to scan through old video cassettes.
 The cassettes can break or "get eaten" by the VCR.
 To limit this possibility you can simply rewind to the beginning and record the entire video.
 You can worry about trimming (or editing) at home after the video has been captured.

-Other Elgato Features
+Additional Elgato Features

 Preferences

-You probably won't need to but you can adjust your preferences before transferring your video.
-Click on the Preferences button.
-A smaller box with three tabs will appear.
-They are titled General, Video and Audio.
+You probably won't need to, but you can adjust your preferences before transferring your video.

 • Video offers sliders to adjust for Brightness, Contrast, Saturation and Hue.